- Download our Moving to Colombia Guide (PDF)

 + PRO: There is affordable, world-class healthcare

 Healthcare in Colombia is of an extremely high standard and affordable.
-It has ranked 22nd out of 191 countries, beating both Canada and the US, in the 2021 World Health Organization's health system review.
-Colombia also houses 20 of the 49 best hospitals in Latin America.
-Expats can therefore expect excellent care at an affordable price while living in the country.
+The country’s healthcare system has been internationally recognised for its quality, sometimes ranking ahead of both Canada and the US in global assessments.
+Colombia has numerous highly-rated hospitals that rank among the best in Latin America.
+You can therefore expect excellent care at an affordable price while living in the country.

 - CON: Health hazards